rmetzler/bliki/wiki/mysql/choose-something-else.md

       database intelligently are very hard to notice in action.
 * **We already know how to use it.** MySQL development and administration causes brain damage, folks, the same way PHP does.
-Where PHP teaches programmers that "array" is the only structure you need, MySQL teaches people that databases are awkward, slow, hard-to-tune monsters that require constant attention.
+Where PHP teaches programmers that “array” is the only structure you need, MySQL teaches people that databases are awkward, slow, hard-to-tune monsters that require constant attention.
 That doesn't have to be true; there are comfortable, fast, and easily-tuned systems out there that don't require daily care and